 Module priority specifies the order of which modules are called first to process the callback.
-Module with higher priority (i.e. lower priority number) gets called first.
+Module with higher priority (i.e. lower priority number) will have their on_rx_request() and on_rx_response() called first, and on_tx_request() and on_tx_response() called last.

-The values below are guidelines to set module priority.
+The values below are the standard to set module priority.